box/box-windows-sdk-v2/docs/folders.md

 -------------------------

-To retrieve a list of the locks on a folder, call [`FoldersManager.GetLocksAsync(string id`][get-folder-locks] with the ID of the folder.
+To retrieve a list of the locks on a folder, call [`FoldersManager.GetLocksAsync(string id, bool autoPaginate`][get-folder-locks] with the ID of the folder.
+Currently only one lock can exist per folder.
 Folder locks define access restrictions placed by folder owners to prevent specific folders from being moved or deleted.

 <!-- sample get_folder_locks -->
 ```c#